CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Related Works

-Most popular formulations include text-to-video (T2V)~\cite{singer2022makeavideo,yang2024cogvideox} and image-to-video (I2V)~\cite{sora, blattmann2023stable, BarTal2024LumiereAS} generation due to their scalability, and they can then be finetuned based on the requirements of downstream applications.
+Popular formulations for video generation include text-to-video (T2V) \citep{singer2022makeavideo,yang2024cogvideox} and image-to-video (I2V) \citep{sora, blattmann2023stable, BarTal2024LumiereAS} generation due to their scalability, and they can then be finetuned based on the requirements of downstream applications.
 Our application requires long-term consistency, pose control, and integration of external context.

-\textbf{Long-term consistency.} Works in long-context or autoregressive generation~\cite{chen2025diffusion,krea_realtime_14b,song2025historyguidedvideodiffusion,zhang2025framepack,cai2025moc,xiao2025worldmemlongtermconsistentworld,huang2025selfforcing} maintain consistency by balancing computational efficiency and storing past samples.
-Another line of work creates an explicit memory like point clouds~\cite{wu2025spmem,gu2025das,ren2025gen3c,Yu_2025_ICCV}.
+\textbf{Long-term consistency.} Works in long-context or autoregressive generation \citep{chen2025diffusion,krea_realtime_14b,song2025historyguidedvideodiffusion,zhang2025framepack,cai2025moc,xiao2025worldmemlongtermconsistentworld,huang2025selfforcing} maintain consistency by balancing computational efficiency and storing past samples.
+Another line of work creates an explicit memory like point clouds \citep{wu2025spmem,gu2025das,ren2025gen3c,Yu_2025_ICCV}.
 However, these works rarely show the capacity to generate minutes-long videos without significant degradation, and have an orthogonal focus to our work.
-CityRAG retrieves external context, rather than past samples, to maintain consistency.
+CityRAG retrieves external context for grounding, rather than past samples, to maintain consistency.

-\textbf{Pose-conditioning.} Pose-conditioned models~\cite{ren2025gen3c, bahmani2025ac3d, guo2023animatediff,vanhoorick2024gcd, wang2024motionctrl, tung2024megascenes, zhou2025stable} finetune a base generative model on camera poses, often in the form of camera parameters or point cloud and depth warping.
-They rely on the generative priors of video models to remain temporally consistent and hallucinate plausible sequences while providing control, useful for a variety of applications.
+\textbf{Pose-conditioning.} Pose-conditioned models \citep{ren2025gen3c, bahmani2025ac3d, guo2023animatediff,vanhoorick2024gcd, wang2024motionctrl, tung2024megascenes, zhou2025stable} finetune a base generative model on camera poses, often in the form of camera parameters or warping and inpainting.
+They rely on generative priors of video models to remain temporally consistent and hallucinate plausible sequences while providing control.
 We similarly condition our model on camera extrinsics, but additionally adhere to large-scale real-world grounding.